hooyuser/Solution-to-Algebra-Chapter-0/README.md

 So I'm perfectly willing to share my solutions to the exercises in this book.

 As a beginner, I'm trying to make my proof explict and detailed, but unfortunately it seems verbose and tedious sometimes.
-And I would appreciate it if you can point out my mistakes, big or small.
+Anyway, I would appreciate it if you can point out my mistakes, big or small.